Adaptive Training: Why Your Plan Should Change With Your Life

 Related Read

-A flexible workout program — one that reads what actually happened this week and rewrites the next one — is not a luxury feature.
-It is the version of training that respects how human physiology actually works.
+A flexible workout program — one that reads what actually happened this week and rewrites the next — isn't a luxury feature.
+It's the version of training that respects how a real body in a real life actually works.

 What "adaptive" actually means